wojtekmaj/react-pdf/README.md

 #### Create React App

-Create React App uses Webpack under the hood, so you can follow [Webpack instructions](#webpack).
+Create React App uses Webpack under the hood, so you can follow [Webpack ≤4 instructions](#webpack--4).

 [Standard instructions](#standard-browserify-and-others) will also work.
 In Create React App, you can copy `pdf.worker.js` file from `pdfjs-dist/build` to `public` directory in order for it to be copied to your project's output folder at build time.